macintushar/curiositi/README.md

    <img src="./clients/web/src/assets/logo.svg" alt="Curiositi Logo" width="200" style="fill: #10b981" />
 </p>

+# Curiositi

 Curiositi is an AI-powered assistant that delivers precise, context-aware answers by combining user documents with live web data.
-It implements a hybrid Retrieval-Augmented Generation (RAG) system to help you find and synthesize information across your files, and the internet.
+It implements a hybrid Retrieval-Augmented Generation (RAG) system to help you find and synthesize information across your files and the internet.

 ## 🔍 What Curiositi Does